tsalik/kostas-tsalikis.com/content/posts/branch-by-abstraction.md

 ## Final Thoughts

 So far, BbA seems to be quite a sane way for making large-scale changes in your codebase.
-It may not be always easy to make the old and new implementations coexist, but all in all it seems to be worth the effort.
-What's more, we can use the power of Kotlin's delegation to quickly implement only a set of behaviours in order to provide a proof of concept, and the continue with the rest of the refactoring.
+It may not be always easy to make the old and new implementations coexist, but all in all, it seems to be worth the effort.
+What's more, we can use the power of Kotlin's delegation to quickly implement only a set of behaviours in order to provide a proof of concept, and then continue with the rest of the refactoring.

 [1]: https://paulhammant.com/2013/04/05/what-is-trunk-based-development/
 [2]: https://martinfowler.com/bliki/BranchByAbstraction.html